StefanoPernat/Learning-Rust/README.md

 - `cargo check` check only if the program compiles
 - `cargo upgrade` when in Cargo.toml you update a dependency run this
 - `cargo doc --open` generate the doc for your crate so you can check which method call

+## What I learned building guessing_game

+Guessing game chapter was a pretty fun experience where I learned a lot, for example

+- Declaring variables with `let`
+- Declaring variables with  `let mut`
+- Use an external crate `use` keyword
+- Compare two variables `guess.cmp(&secret_number)`, remember to import `std::cmp::Ordering` because needed
+- Parse a String to another type `let guess: u32 = guess.trim().parse()`,
+remember type annotation is needed
+- Use shadowing to take the same variable name (ex after parsing) we don't need to define other variables like guess_int
+- match is like switch but doesn't need default or break because it doesn't fall through